 If a percentage charge for service is said to be included in the meal price you are entitled to reduce the bill if the service has been poor.
 You are entitled to reduce it by the amount shown to be the service charge.
 If it is not specified, anything up to 15% would be acceptable.

 Poor restaurant food quality

 If the problem is the quality of the food rather than the service and it is so poor as to be a breach of contract, again you are entitled to reduce the bill or refuse to pay.
 However, if you are going to do this you need to tell the waiter at the time the food is served or if you first taste it.
-The restaurant is entitled to have the opportunity of putting good the problem.
+The restaurant is entitled to have the opportunity to sort out the problem.